SonnyK33/obsidian/Molecules/2023 Trades.md

 This means a recession by Q3-Q4 of this year.
 Equities and rates will sell off, as there won't be relief from the Fed at first.

 2) Left tail - a hard landing / mistake.
 This could be caused by a illiquidity issue with treasurires, repo rates, or bank reserves.
 Funds are still locked in the RRP, and its mainly housholds who are withdrawing deposits and to buy treasuries.
 The Fed has said that QT will continue even if they have to cut rates.
 That will mean less bank lending, and not in a linear fashion.
 There's also the chance the Fed makes a technical adjustment to RRP so that the spread between it and IOR is wider.
 A mistake could also come from oil prices between China reopening and the Russian oil ban.
+Hedge this risk by long skew but also short bad names that market forgot about - CYH first liens, Dish Unsecureds getting close, Egypt front-end bonds.

 There are lots of geopolitical flashpoints - Russia/Ukraine, China/Taiwan (less so), or Iran.